AESilky/ChopStix/README.md

 a specific move exists in its move data, as well as random moves for the cases when the move doesn't exist in the data.

+## Running the Application

+In a command prompt where Python 3 is available (named 'python3'):
+>`python3 ChopStix.py`

+On Windows, Python3 might be just 'python'.
+Test by using the command:
+>`python -V`
+If this lists a 3.x version, use:
+>`python ChopStix.py`

 ## Learning Python

 The goal of this application is to provide a (hopefully) fun way to read